 Please label your file with your name and current Magic Bullet issue number in the following format: LastNameFirstNameMB8.pdf

 How to submit your comic page: Magic Bullet has an open submission process.
 Anyone may submit a comic, however due to limited space and an editorial process that shows some preference to local artists and writers, not every comic submission will be published immediately.
 Sending an e-mail declaring an intent to submit ahead of time is both welcome and encouraged.

 Due to previous issues with compression in email attached files, we now require files to be sent using YouSendIt (or similar service), Dropbox, or by uploading the file to an FTP site.
 E-mail your final comic page to ‘submissions (at) magicbulletcomics.com’ and include how you’d prefer your name to be credited, website, and your City/State of residence.

-Paying for it: We had some success in garnering paid ads for the previous two issues and hope to contunue the tradition of being fully-funded by our advertisers.
+Paying for it: We had some success in garnering paid ads for the previous three issues and hope to contunue the tradition of being fully-funded by our advertisers.
 We wish to not require contributors to pay a fee, but just in case, we’ll likely start the fee at $35.
 All money goes towards printing costs, as the newspaper is distributed free of charge to readers.
 We’d rather be upfront and let contributors know as soon as possible if there will be a fee.

 No contribution fee no matter what if you:

 • Buy an ad for this issue

 • Work for an advertiser in this issue

 • Help direct and successfully solicit an ad for this issue